Auxiliary Function-Based Algorithm for Blind Extraction of a Moving Speaker: Problem Formulation

 \subsection{Blind Source Extraction}

 In BSE, the goal is to extract a particular {\em source of interest} (SOI) from the observed signals.
-However, owing to the ambiguity of the BSS/BSE problem formulation, it is not possible to guarantee the extraction of the SOI without additional information (e.g., by a proper initialization of an algorithm).
-Any signal in the observed mixture that meets the separability condition can play the role of the SOI.
+Owing to the ambiguity of {order and scales of the original signals}, it is not possible to guarantee the extraction of the SOI without additional information (e.g., by a proper initialization of an algorithm). {Any independent signal in the observed mixture} can play the role of the SOI.
 We will get back to the problem of controlling the convergence to the desired SOI in Section~\ref{sec:piloted} and in the experimental part of the paper.